bmchtech/blog/content/rtc.md

 |3|Time
 |6|IRQ

-so, to summarize, here's an example: the ROM will write something like `46h` to **SIO** using the process described above. this commands bits are reversed because `6h` is in the lower nibble, so we reverse `46h` to get `62h`. bit `0` of `68h` is `0`, which means this is a write command. bits `1-3` of `62h` is `1h`, which means the ROM is trying to write to the **Control** register. the size of the control register is 1 byte, so we should expect 1 more byte of data to be sent through SIO before the ROM ends the command.
+so, to summarize, here's an example: say the ROM wrote something like `46h` to **SIO** using the process described above. in this case, we need to reverse the commands bits because `6h` is in the lower nibble, so we reverse `46h` to get `62h`. bit `0` of `62h` is `0`, which means this is a write command. bits `1-3` of `62h` is `1h`, which means the ROM is trying to write to the **Control** register. the size of the control register is 1 byte, so we should expect 1 more byte of data to be sent through SIO before the ROM ends the command.

-alright, that should about wrap it up! if you have any questions at all, feel free to create a github issue! :)
+alright, that should about wrap it up! if you have any questions at all, feel free to create a github issue or contact me! :)

 ## sources (couldn't have done this without these)